Composite bonding is often described as one of the most conservative cosmetic dental treatments – especially compared to veneers or crowns.

 🧭 Jump to:

-How Composite Bonding Attaches to Your Teeth
+How Composite Bonding Attaches To Your Teeth

 Composite bonding uses a tooth-coloured resin material that is applied directly to the tooth surface and sculpted by hand.

-To make the bonding stick securely, the dentist uses an adhesive process designed to create a strong bond between enamel and composite.
+To make the composite bonding stick securely, the dentist uses an adhesive process designed to create a strong bond between enamel and composite.

-What happens during the bonding stage?
+What happens during the composite bonding stage?

 - Surface preparation: the enamel is lightly roughened to help adhesion.